Jorge13santos/DotNet-monitoring/deploy/readme.md

 # Deploy into Azure

-To deploy as a Azure Container App, a Bicep template is provided
+To deploy as a Azure Container App,, a Bicep template is provided

 Set resource group and region vars: